DiscoMouse/cowrie-graph/README.md

     ```bash
     go run ./cmd/web
     ```
     The server will start on `http://localhost:8080`.
+The first time it runs, it will automatically create the `ip_intelligence` table in your database.

 ---